 You will be asked to identify which witnesses you want to cross-examine by completing a court listing advice, and you will be asked to estimate how long your hearing will take.
 You may be asked what is in dispute.

 If you would like to use other documents to help you in your case, you may have to subpoena a person/organization to produce such documents.
 The subpoena must be very specific.
 If you don’t draft it carefully, you might be precluded from accessing certain documents.
 Give yourself plenty of time to inspect the documents prior to the hearing, by requesting a further mention date, prior to the hearing date.
 On this date, before drafting the subpoena, inspect the documents thoroughly and make sure that your subpoena covers all relevant aspects.

-After the witness is finished with his/her “evidence in chief”, you or your lawyer, will have the opportunity to cross examine the witness.
+After the witness is finished with his/her “evidence in chief”, you or your lawyer, will have the opportunity to cross-examine the witness.
 This is your opportunity to “break down” the witnesses’ story and to prove your innocence, or at least create reasonable doubt about your guilt.
-Good cross examination skills develop with years of experience.
+Good cross-examination skills develop with years of experience.
 When seeking legal assistance, look for a lawyer with experience in criminal hearings.
-If you are representing yourself, you need to plan your cross examination questions carefully in order to test the witness’ evidence.
+If you are representing yourself, you need to plan your cross-examination questions carefully to test the witness’ evidence.

 After presenting all the evidence, the Police Prosecutor will close the Police case.